UUDigitalHumanitieslab/GrETEL-upload/README.md

 You will have to provide configuration details in three files:

-* `application/config/config.php` : Codeigniter settings.
+* `application/config/config.php` : CodeIgniter settings.
+An example configuration can be found in `application/config/config_default.php`.
 * `application/config/database.php` : Settings for your database connection to both the relational database (e.g. MySQL) and the XML-database (basex).
-An example configuration can be found in `application/config/database_default.php` .
+An example configuration can be found in `application/config/database_default.php`.
 * `application/config/ldap.php` : Settings for LDAP authentication.
-An example configuration can be found in `application/config/ldap_default.php` .
+An example configuration can be found in `application/config/ldap_default.php`.

-Update the apache config, to allow read-write access to gretel-upload (and gretel)
+Update the apache config, to allow read-write access to gretel-upload (and gretel).

 ### Database schema